tjmanoj/Manoj_4025_GCE/README.md

 This project can serve as a foundation for implementing online voting systems in various domains.
 Future enhancements could include additional features based on specific requirements, such as user authentication, result analysis, and sharing options.

 ---

-You can copy this structure into a Markdown file named `README.md` in your GitHub repository to provide comprehensive documentation for your project.
-Make sure to replace placeholders with actual content as needed.

-# Votevista App (Django project)

-> Python Django app to create polls with questions/choices

 ## Quick Start
 ``` bash